José Gregorio Hernández: Career

 In 1888, Hernández graduated as a medical doctor from the Central University of Venezuela.
 The Venezuelan government awarded him a grant to continue his studies in Europe.
 Hernández traveled to Paris, where he studied other fields of medicine such as bacteriology, pathology, microbiology, histology, and physiology.
 Following his return to Venezuela, he became a leading doctor at the Hospital José María Vargas.
 Between 1891 and 1916, he dedicated himself to teaching, to medicine, and to religious practice.

-During this period, however, Hernandez made two attempts to begin studies for the priesthood, but his fragile physical condition ultimately stood in his way: In July 1908, he entered the Farneta Charterhouse near Lucca, Italy, to explore his religious vocation as a hermit of the Carthusian Order, leaving the following April.
+During this period, however, Hernandez made two attempts to begin studies for the priesthood, but his fragile physical condition ultimately stood in his way: In July 1908, he entered the Farneta Charterhouse near Lucca, Italy, to explore his religious vocation as a hermit of the Order of Carthusians, leaving the following April.
 In 1913, in a further attempt, Hernandez enrolled as a seminarian at the Pontifical Latin American College in Rome, but again, health problems obliged him to return to Venezuela.
 There he turned to the life of a Franciscan tertiary to fulfill his religious calling.

 During his practice of medicine, Hernández treated the poor for free and even bought them medicines with his own money.
 Among his scientific publications are The Elements of Bacteriology (1906), About the Angina Pectoris of Malaric Origin (1909), and The Elements of Philosophy (1912).

 With the arrival in 1918 of the highly contagious Spanish flu in Venezuela, Hernández treated patients in Caracas who had caught it.
 Hernández died in 1919, after being struck by a motorist.

 His major relics are venerated in the La Candelaria Catholic Church in Caracas.

+Veneration

 Beatification

 After his death, Hernández's fame began to spread.
 Claims were made around the country that miracles had been experienced in cases where his intercession before God had been invoked.
 Eventually, his name became known all over Latin America and Spain.
 His healing help is often invoked by both doctors and patients.
 He is also called upon for protection during overland journeys.

 In 1949, Venezuelan Catholic Church officials began the process of determining whether or not Hernández was eligible for sainthood.
 In 1985, the Holy See granted him the title of Venerable.
 The next step in the process for Hernández was that of beatification.

 In August 2014, the Catholic Bishops Conference of Venezuela called on all Catholics to attend Mass and thank God "for the life and example of this great Venezuelan, with great hope and implore the grace of his speedy beatification" on the occasion of the 150th anniversary of Hernández' birth, Sunday, 26 October 2014.

 In June 2020, Pope Francis decided in favor of the beatification of José Gregorio Hernández, after the recovery of a girl who had been shot in the head, which was recognized as a miracle attributed to him.
 The solemn proclamation was made at a Mass celebrated on 30 April 2021 in the church of the Collegio La Salle of Caracas by the apostolic nuncio, Archbishop Aldo Giordano.